 To ensure that the customer receives this evaluated version, the delivery procedures described in [11] have to be followed.

-Defined procedures at the development and production sites guarantee that the right versions of the Test ROM Software and the Boot ROM Software are implemented into a specific ROM mask for a TOE IC.
+Defined procedures at the development and production sites guarantee that the right versions of the Test ROM Software, Boot ROM Software and Mifare Operating System are implemented into a specific ROM mask for a TOE IC.

 3 Security Policy